-Yet, this did not have much affect on the popularity of the song, as it still received over 100 million plays on YouTube.
+Yet, this did not have much effect on the popularity of the song, as it still received over 100 million plays on YouTube.
 Interestingly enough, The Game even admitted that he wished more of his songs were banned so people would be more intrigued to listen to them.

 Will You Still Love Me Tomorrow – The Shirelles

 “Will You Still Love Me Tomorrow” made history by becoming the first No. 1 track on the Billboard Hot 100 by a black female musical group.
-Released in 1960, the song was about the day after a woman had an intimate night prior with a man.
+Released in 1960, the song was about the day after a woman had an intimate night with a man.